-(E) Each application for a new, supplemental, or replacement well shall be evaluated and specific measures shall be required to ensure that the well will not have significant adverse impacts on groundwater sustainability, nearby wells, surface water or the environment.
+(E) Each application for a new, supplemental, or replacement well shall be evaluated and specific measures shall-may be required to ensure that the well will not have significant adverse impacts on groundwater sustainability, nearby wells, surface water, or the environment.
 The level of evaluation and required measures will depend on the Tier in which the well falls, based on the type of well, the location, and the aquifer characteristics.
 The Health Officer shall establish specific criteria and procedures for assigning the Tier and the extent of required evaluation and protective measures.
-The Health Officer may deny applications for Tier 3 or 4 wells that will have a significant adverse impact on groundwater sustainability or the environment.
+Such criteria shall be adopted by the Board of Supervisors by resolution.
+The Health Officer may deny applications for Tier 3 or 4 wells that will have a significant adverse impact on groundwater sustainability, nearby wells, surface water, or the environment.

-(1) Tier 1 will include de minimis wells and non-de minimis wells using less than 2 acre-feet per year that do not require any discretionary review under other chapters of the County code and that meet the minimum standards for preventing impacts on streams and nearby wells based on aquifer characteristics, well characteristics, depth of well seal, and location.

-(2) Tier 2 will include non-de minimis supplemental and replacement wells with no significant increase in water use.
+(1) Tier 1 will include de minimis wells and non-domestic wells using less than 2 acre-feet per year that do not require any discretionary review under other chapters of the County codeSCCC and that meet the minimum standards for preventing impacts on streams and nearby wells based on aquifer characteristics, well characteristics, depth of well seal, and location.
+(2) Tier 2 will include supplemental and replacement non-de minimis wells with no significant increase in water use and that meet the minimum standards for preventing impacts on streams and nearby wells based on aquifer characteristics, well characteristics, depth of well seal, and location.

-(3) Tier 3 will include new non-de minimis wells serving new uses and de minimis wells that do not meet the Tier 1 requirements.
+(3) Tier 3 will include new non-de minimis wells serving new uses-that will pump less than 100 afyacre-feet per year andand de minimis-Tier 1 or Tier 2 wells that do not meet the Tier 1 or Tier 2 requirements.Tier 3 wells must also meet the minimum Tier 3 requirements for stream depletion and nearby well drawdowns.

-(4) Tier 4 will include wells that do not meet the Tier 1, 2, or 3 requirements.
+(4) Tier 4 will include wells that do not meet the Tier 1, 2, or 3 requirements, are in a control zone, are in specified Tier 4 Groundwater Extraction Concern Areas, are wells that could adversely affect the sustainability of a groundwater basin, or are Public Water System wells serving 200 or more connections.

-(F) A well permit shall not be approved for a well that poses a significant conflict with the implementation of a groundwater replenishment project or other project specified in an adopted groundwater sustainability plan, as determined by the affected water district or groundwater sustainability agency.
+(F) A well permit shall not be approved for a well that poses a significant conflict with the implementation of a groundwater replenishment project or other project specified in an adopted groundwater sustainability plan7 as determined by the affected water district or groundwater sustainability agency.